-At the Day Center, we promote mental, physical, spiritual, and emotional healing through a holistic, integrated, and evidence based treatment approach.
-We provide trauma, mindfulness, and art therapy interventions to bring about successful outcomes in the clients we serve.
-With support from peers and an expert staff, you can heal from your symptoms and achieve lasting recovery.
+At the Day Center, we promote mental, physical, spiritual and emotional healing through a holistic, integrated and evidence-based treatment approach.
+We provide trauma interventions, mindfulness and art therapy to help improve outcomes in the clients we serve.
+Patients can achieve a lasting recovery with support from peers and a highly trained staff.

 Both the IOP & PHP programs offer a structured daily schedule consisting of evidence-based group therapy and a variety of hands-on art therapy, recreation and expressive activities.
 We help adults experiencing mental health conditions such as PTSD, depression, bipolar diagnoses, or anxiety return to a healthy daily routine that incorporates self-care, social interaction, and mindfulness.

 The Partial Hospitalization Program provides an intense, structured treatment setting for individuals who would benefit from daily therapeutic interventions or who would otherwise require inpatient psychiatric care.

 Intensive Outpatient clients come to the PIW Day Center from 9:00 am to 12:30 pm three days a week for psychiatric services and group therapy sessions.
 While multiple groups are offered licensed clinicians work with each IOP client to develop an individualized treatment plan based on the client’s strengths, diagnosis and identified opportunities for growth and skill building.